amarnamarpan/PSLEGAL/README.md

 ```

 ## Reference
-Thank you for using this code in your work, please cite our original paper:
+Thank you for using this implementation in your work, please cite our original paper:
 [Automatic Catchphrase Identification from Legal Court Case Documents, by A Mandal, K Ghosh, A Pal, S Ghosh at CIKM, 2017](https://dl.acm.org/doi/10.1145/3132847.3133102)